TheBhupenderSingh/TheBhupenderSingh/README.md

 - 💞️ I’m looking to collaborate on ... any projects related to Java Springboot backend and React, Node.js Frontend
 - 📫 How to reach me ...
 Email me on lkywww1@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-Web development is like a having a girlfriend ,learning new things are regular effort is necessory for maintaining the relationship.
+Web development is like a having a wife ,learning new things and regular effort is necessory for maintaining the relationship.

 <!---
 TheBhupenderSingh/TheBhupenderSingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.